-Amortized intangible assets primarily consisted of internally developed software and franchise and customer assets.
-Amortized intangible liabilities primarily consisted of customer and shortline contracts which were in an unfavorable position at the date of Merger.
+Intangible assets primarily consisted of internally developed software and franchise and customer assets.
+Intangible liabilities primarily consisted of customer and shortline contracts which were in an unfavorable position at the date of Merger.

-Amortized intangible assets and liabilities are amortized based on the estimated pattern in which the economic benefits are expected to be consumed or on a straight-line basis over their estimated economic lives.
+Amortizable intangible assets and liabilities are amortized based on the estimated pattern in which the economic benefits are expected to be consumed or on a straight-line basis over their estimated economic lives.